jevenrymontilla/jevenrymontilla/README.md

 I made this project just for fun, it allows you to create nice and simple GitHub

-- Name :
+- Name : Montilla, Jevenry M.
-_ Course :
+- Course : BSIT
+- Section : 2218
+- Subject : SIA